jacob-leider/Simple-DV-Routing-Simulation/README.md

 [router id]:<[router 1 id], [distance estimate]>: ... <[last router id], [distance estimate]>:

+All entries are separated by a colon ":".
 If nodes are not adjacent in the network, their starting distance should be NEGATIVE.
 Conversely, if a distance is specified as negative, it will be assumed that the nodes are node adjacent.
 The distance from node to itself is specified as ZERO.
 Line comments are acceptable and will be ignored during network topology construction.
 A line comment begins with "//".